J24-E03/W12-D03-Anonymous-Sealed-Classes/labs/sealed-classes-lab/README.md

 ## Part 4: Understanding the Restrictions of Sealed Classes

 #### Task:
-1. Attempt to create a class `Triangle` that extends `Shape` from Part 1.
+1. Attempt to create a class `Triangle` that extends `AnonymousClass.Shape` from Part 1.
 2. Explain why this class cannot be created and what the restriction is with respect to sealed classes.
 3. Create another class `LoanAccount` that tries to implement the `Account` interface from Part 3.
 4. Again, explain the restriction regarding `sealed` interfaces and why `LoanAccount` is not allowed.